-Xavi has already laid the law down at Barcelona as he imposes 10 clear rules for everyone
+Xavi imposed 10 clear rules that everyone must follow at Barcelona

-Barcelona have entered a brave new era under their legendary former midfielder Xavi, who replaced Ronald Koeman as head coach this month.
+Barcelona entered a brave new era under their legendary former midfielder Xavi, who replaced Ronald Koeman as head coach in November 2021.

-The 41-year-old, who gained managerial experience with Al Sadd prior to completing an emotional return to Camp Nou, conducted an impressive first press conference in his new role on Monday.
+The 43-year-old, who gained managerial experience with Al Sadd prior to completing an emotional return to Camp Nou, made an impressive start with his very first press conference.

-Xavi will be acutely aware of the size of the challenge facing him at Barça, but this still represents an incredible opportunity that he was never going to turn down.
+Xavi was acutely aware of the size of the challenge facing him at Barça, but he was never going to turn down the opportunity to manage the club of his heart.

-Barcelona currently sit ninth in La Liga, 11 points behind league-leaders Real Sociedad, while they’re also at risk of failing to reach the Champions League knockout stages.
+The World Cup winner took charge when Barcelona were sat ninth in La Liga.
+By the end of his first season, the Catalan club finished second in the table behind fierce rivals Real Madrid.

-On six points from their first four group-stage fixtures, Barça will probably need to beat Benfica on November 23 to stand any realistic chance of progressing.
-Their final group match, on December 8, is against Bayern Munich.
+And on May 14th 2023, roughly 18 months after taking the reins, Xavi led Barça to their first La Liga title since 2019 in his first full season in charge.

-What rules has Xavi put in place at Barcelona?
+What rules did Xavi put in place at Barcelona?

-Xavi has only been in his new role for a couple of days but, according to Spanish outlet AS, has already laid the law down with 10 rules that everyone at the club must adhere to.
+Xavi had only been in his new role for a couple of days when, according to Spanish outlet AS, he laid the law down with 10 rules that everyone at the club must adhere to at all times.

 1. Players must arrive 90 minutes before training starts

-Barcelona training sessions will begin at 11am, as usual, but players will no longer be able to rock up in the changing room at 10am or later.
+Barcelona training sessions begin at 11am, as usual, but players are no longer be able to rock up in the changing room at 10am or later.

-Xavi has requested that all players arrive by 9:30am at the latest so that they can properly prepare for the session, have a quiet breakfast, and hold individual talks with the coaching staff if required.
+Xavi requested that all players arrive by 9:30am at the latest so that they can properly prepare for the session, have a quiet breakfast, and hold individual talks with the coaching staff if required.

 2. Staff must arrive two hours before training starts

 Xavi knows how important it is for him and his coaching staff to set the best possible example.
-As a result, they will all arrive at the training ground at least two hours before the session starts.
+As a result, they all arrive at the training ground at least two hours before the session starts.

-This will ensure that players have everything ready to start their session at 11am.
+This ensures that players have everything ready to start their session at 11am.

 3. Players must eat at the club’s training ground

-Because a correct diet can prevent injuries and improve physical preparations, Xavi will ensure that every member of the first team eats in the Ciutat Esportiva’s dining room.
+Because a correct diet can prevent injuries and improve physical preparations, Xavi now ensures that every member of the first team eats in the Ciutat Esportiva’s dining room.

-Players will no longer be able to decide where they eat and Barça’s nutritionists will be in charge of overseeing what they’re all eating and drinking.
+Players are no longer able to decide where they eat and Barça’s nutritionists are in charge of overseeing what they’re all eating and drinking.

 4. Fines have returned